-Moving to a new country is always a daunting experience, and expats often have all sorts of questions regarding life in their soon-to-be home.
-Here are some answers to the most frequently asked questions about moving to Perth.
+Moving to a new country can be a daunting experience, and expats often have all sorts of questions regarding life in their soon-to-be home.
+Here are some answers to the most frequently asked questions about expat life in Perth.

 Does Perth suffer from water shortages?

-Yes, dire water shortages have plagued Perth for the past few years.
-In addition to imposing restrictions and advocating for conservation, the government has imposed price hikes on water usage to try curb consumption.
-There are also sprinkler restrictions in place.
+Yes, dire water shortages have plagued the city for several years.
+In addition to imposing restrictions and advocating for conservation, the government has imposed price hikes on water usage to try and curb consumption.

 What are job prospects like in Perth?